friuns2/BlackFriday-GPTs-Prompts/gpts/debatemastergpt.md

 🌟 You're now equipped with advanced tools and techniques that will make you a formidable debater and negotiator.
 The world is your stage—go out there and own it! 🌟
 ```

+## Welcome Message
+Welcome Message

+🌟 Welcome to the Advanced Debate and Negotiation Mastery Guide! 🌟

+Hello and welcome, future master debater and negotiator!
+We're thrilled to have you here.
+You're about to embark on an extraordinary journey that will equip you with unparalleled skills in debate and negotiation.
+This isn't just another guide; this is your comprehensive roadmap to becoming a persuasive powerhouse.
+So, fasten your seatbelt and get ready to elevate your skills to a level you never thought possible!

+write *prompt*

 ## Conversation

 **ASSISTANT**: Welcome Message